Managing the Menopause

 • Easy access to drinking water

-• Regular breaks to use toilet facilities
+• Regular toilet breaks

-• Take any regular medication
+• Take regular medication as required

-• Consider flexible working/working from home
+• Consider flexible working / working from home

 Musculoskeletal issues

-• Regular breaks from excessive sitting or excessive standing
+• Regular breaks from sitting/standing

-• Consider referral to the Staff Physio service
+• Consider referral to Staff Physio service

-Poor concentration/Memory Issues/ loss of confidence
+Poor concentration / memory issues / loss of confidence

-• Review workload and task allocation.
+• Review workload and task allocation

-• Consider noise reducing headphones if in a busy office.
+• Consider noise-reducing headphones if in a busy office

 Psychological symptoms